dfinity/http-auth-poc/packages/insomnia-plugin-ic-http-auth/README.md

 ### Providing Canister ID

 The plugin requires a canister ID to sign requests properly.
-In your Insomnia environment (e.g., Base Environment), create a new environment variable named `canister_id` and set its value to the canister ID you want to use.
+In your Insomnia environment (e.g., Base Environment), create a new environment variable named `canister_id` and set its value to the canister ID that will receive the requests.

 ### Providing Identity